Persian fallow deer

-The Persian fallow deer (Dama mesopotamica) is a deer species once native to all of the Middle East, but currently only living in Iran and Israel.
-It was reintroduced in Israel.
-It has been listed as endangered on the IUCN Red List since 2008.
-After a captive breeding program, the population has rebounded from only a handful of deer in the 1960s to over a thousand individuals.
+The Persian fallow deer (Dama mesopotamica) is a species of deer that once inhabited most of West Asia, but is currently only found in the wild in Iran and Israel.
+Since 2008, it has been classified as an endangered species on the IUCN Red List.
+Owing to a focused program of captive breeding, the population of Persian fallow deer has rebounded from only a handful of deer in the 1960s to over a thousand deer in the 2010s.
+The species was re-introduced to Israel in 1978, thereafter reaching a stable wild population there, while it continues to occur naturally in Iran.
+There are smaller populations of Persian fallow deer in captivity at European zoos, particularly in Germany.

 Taxonomy

 Cervus (Dama) mesopotamicus was described by Victor Brooke in 1875 for a deer that was shot at the Karun river in Iran.

 Its taxonomic status is disputed.
 It has traditionally been considered to be a subspecies of the fallow deer from western Europe, Dama dama (as Dama dama mesopotamica), but is also treated as a distinct species by some authors.

 Description

-The Persian fallow deer is only morphologically distinguishable from other fallow deer by having antlers that are less palmated.
+Persian fallow deer have an average body mass of around 70–140 kg, considerably larger than European fallow deer.
+They reach a shoulder height of around 80-110 cm and a length of 130-240 cm.
+Their palmate (flattened) antlers are somewhat less broad than those of European fallow deer.
+Other differences include the colour of the tail and having a wider upper end of the nasal bones than European fallow deer.

 Distribution and habitat

 The Persian fallow deer prefers woodlands of tamarisk, oak and pistachio.
 It avoids roads, even when traffic is low, which limits its spread and movement.